jasmas/wordMerge/README.md

 using the newly defined wordMerge driver.
 Microsoft Word will open and merge the documents while tracking changes.

-The process will pause for you to accept or reject the tracked changes using the Review panel in Word.
+The process will pause for the user to accept or reject the tracked changes using the Review panel in Word.

 Make any final edits and select 'Yes' or 'No' from the script prompt to indicate if the merge was successful or not.
 Marking the merge as unsuccessful gives the user an